4 Bourbon Tequila Cocktail Recipes You Need to Try

 While stirring is ideal for spirit-forward drinks like a Manhattan, cocktails containing citrus, juice, or syrups need a vigorous shake.
 Shaking does three things at once: it chills, dilutes, and aerates the mixture, creating a lighter, frothier texture.
 For these recipes, you’ll want to put all your ingredients into a cocktail shaker with ice and give it your all.
 One fun tip is to “shake the shaker 40 times until the drink is very cold.”
 This ensures everything is perfectly integrated and chilled.
 Understanding the difference between shaking and stirring is a fundamental skill for any home mixologist.

-How to Build Your Cocktail
+How Long to Shake Your Cocktail

 Building your cocktail in the right order ensures the best results.
 It’s a simple process that makes a world of difference.
 First, measure and combine all your ingredients in a cocktail shaker.
 Next, fill the shaker with ice, seal it tightly, and shake vigorously until the outside is frosty.
 Finally, and this is a pro move, always strain the mixture into a glass filled with fresh ice.
 Never pour the used shaker ice into your glass, as it’s already partially melted and will dilute your drink too quickly.
 This final step keeps your cocktail crisp and cold from the first sip to the last.

-Make It Your Own
+Simple Ways to Make It Your Own

 Once you’ve mastered the basic recipes, the real fun begins.
 This is where you get to play with flavors and create a drink that’s uniquely yours.
 Think of a classic recipe as a starting point, not a set of strict rules.
 A few simple tweaks can transform a familiar cocktail into your signature creation, making your home bar the one everyone wants to visit.
 The best cocktails reflect the personality of the person making them, so don’t be afraid to experiment.
 Let your taste buds lead the way and see what delicious combinations you can discover.